Yapese people: Demographics

 Before World War II, Yap faced critical depopulation from contact with European diseases and cultural abortion.
 Antibiotics introduced after World War II caused a population explosion.

 A 1994 census of Yap found that 48.1% of the people on Yap identified as Yapese.
 A 2000 census found that number changed to 49.1%.
 A 2010 survey reported that 5.7% of the population of the Federated States of Micronesia (FSM) were Yapese.
 A 2012 survey of Micronesians outside the FSM that there were 258 Yapese in the Northern Mariana Islands, 412 in Guam, 72 in Hawaii, and 865 in the contiguous United States.

 Entertainment

-Yap has no music, everything is human-made, like their local dances - no instruments whatsoever - which is the "writing" of Yapese culture, passed down from generation to generation.
+Yap traditionally has no instrumental music, everything is human-made, like their local dances - no instruments whatsoever - which is the "writing" of Yapese culture, passed down from generation to generation.
 Yapese traditional dance (churu’) is very formal and ritualistic.
 A Yapese dance is performed in a group and accompanied by instruments and chanting.
 The dance movements and chanting generally tell a story.
 Dances are often performed on special occasions such as Yap Day or during ritual exchanges (guyuwol).
 Traditional Yapese clothing is often worn during dances.